-Add stock and water to a medium pot and bring to a boil.
+Add stock, water and nutritional yeast to a medium pot and bring to a boil.
 Add farro, salt, pepper and butter and return to boil then cover and turn down heat to it's lowest setting.
 Set timer for 15 minutes.
 Do not lift lid.
 When the timer goes off, turn off heat, leave lid on and allow to sit for five minutes.
 Strain off any leftover liquid and place farro into a large bowl (farro is best al denté allowing it to be a bit chewy).

 Add 2 inches of water to a medium to large skillet.
 Bring water to a rolling boil.
 Add asparagus and salt.
 Blanch on medium heat for 3 minutes.
 Strain asparagus and rinse under running cold tap water.
 Set aside.
 In the same skillet, heat the olive oil.
 When it's shimmering, add the garlic and stir for 1 minute.
 Return the asparagus to the skillet and stir-fry for 3 to 5 minutes.
 Add asparagus to farro.
 Add the beans.
 Set aside.

 Whisk together all the ingredients for the dressing in a small bowl.
 Pour it over the farro and stir to combine well.
 Divide between four bowls and top with freshly shaved parmesan (I use a vegetable peeler to shave mine).